gcalderone/PlanetC/README.md

-# planetc
+# PlanetC
-A nice user interface for Stellarium
+A user interface for Stellarium specifically designed for planetarium control.